HHS/TANF-app/tdrs-backend/README.md

  $ docker-compose down --remove-orphans
 ```

 9.)
-To reset Postgres database and Localstack to initial state:
+The `postgres` and `localstack` containers use [Docker Named Volumes](https://spin.atomicobject.com/2019/07/11/docker-volumes-explained/) to persist container data between tear down and restart of containers.
+To clear all stored data and reset to an initial state, pass the `-v` flag when tearing down the containers:

 ```bash
  $ docker-compose down -v